robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 ## Success Guidelines
 These sessions are intended to help you become a better pair, have a stronger connection to DBC, and to feel more confident with the material.
 That said, they are also ways for us to track how you are doing in Phase 0 to this point and will be used as determining factors in whether you will continue through the program or not.
 Guided Pairing Sessions give us a better idea of whether you will be successful in the program.
 This is not meant to discourage you or make you think each session is a test.
-We guage your success based on the following metrics.
+We gauge your success based on the following metrics.

 ###Culturally we are looking for your: